-The Hemingway Editor helps writers create clear, powerful text that's easy to read.
-It analyzes your writing and highlights areas that need improvement, much like having a skilled editor review your work.
+The Hemingway Editor analyzes your writing and highlights areas that need improvement, much like having a skilled editor review your work.

-Named after Ernest Hemingway's famously direct writing style, this tool spots complex sentences, unnecessary words, and passive voice.
+Named after Ernest Hemingway's direct writing style, this tool spots complex sentences, unnecessary adverbs, and passive voice.
 It assigns a readability grade to your text and uses color-coding to point out specific issues.
 Yellow marks show lengthy sentences, while red highlights very complex ones that might confuse readers.
+Blue highlights adverbs, and green shows passive voice.

 You can use the editor online for free or buy the desktop app for $19.99.
-The desktop version works offline and lets you publish directly to platforms like WordPress.
-Both versions offer a clean, simple interface with two main modes: Write for distraction-free drafting, and Edit for detailed analysis.
+The desktop version works offline and lets you export to PDF, Word, HTML, and Markdown formats, plus publish directly to platforms like WordPress and Medium.
+Both versions offer a clean interface with two modes: Write for distraction-free drafting, and Edit for detailed analysis.
+The paid version also includes AI features like text polishing, tone adjustment, and shortening through OpenAI integration.

-The Hemingway Editor focuses specifically on making your writing clear and bold by highlighting complex sentences, passive voice, and suggesting simpler alternatives.
+The Hemingway Editor focuses specifically on making your writing clear by highlighting complex sentences, passive voice, and suggesting simpler alternatives.
 Unlike Grammarly, which offers in-depth grammar checking and plagiarism detection, Hemingway aims to improve readability rather than fix every grammatical error.
 ProWritingAid provides more detailed stylistic analysis with over 20 reports, while Hemingway keeps it simple with color-coded feedback.
-If you want comprehensive grammar checking, pick Grammarly; for readability improvements, Hemingway is your tool; and for in-depth style analysis, go with ProWritingAid.
+If you want grammar checking, pick Grammarly; for readability improvements, Hemingway; and for in-depth style analysis, ProWritingAid.

-Can I use the Hemingway Editor offline?Yes, you can use the Hemingway Editor offline, but only if you purchase the desktop app version for $19.99.
+Can I use the Hemingway Editor offline?Yes, but only if you purchase the desktop app version for $19.99.
 The desktop app works on both Mac and Windows computers without needing an internet connection.
 The free online version requires internet access.
-The desktop version also lets you save your work directly to your computer and publish straight to WordPress or Medium, which aren't options in the free online version.
+The desktop version also lets you save your work directly to your computer and export to PDF, Word, HTML, and Markdown formats, plus publish straight to WordPress or Medium.

 Will the Hemingway Editor change my writing style too much?The Hemingway Editor suggests changes but doesn't force you to accept them.
 Some writers worry it makes writing too plain or strips away their voice.
 Remember that it's just a tool—you can ignore suggestions that don't fit your style.
 The app works best for business, marketing, or informational content where clarity matters most.
 For creative writing or academic work, you might want to use it more selectively.
 The goal is to make your writing clearer, not to completely change your voice.